 I am pleased to welcome you to the College of Staten Island (CSI), a senior college of The City University of New York, the nation’s leading public urban university.
-CSI has a proud legacy of providing students with extraordinary opportunities to pursue academic excellence and to actively engage in student life as part of our College community.
+CSI, the only public institution of higher learning on Staten Island, has a proud legacy of providing students with extraordinary opportunities to pursue academic excellence and to actively engage in student life as part of our College community.

-Although the COVID-19 pandemic has temporarily changed the way members of the College community learn, teach, work, and interact, the College of Staten Island continues to offer you the Opportunity to Ascend: to expand your intellectual, social, and cultural horizons, and to use these experiences to secure a bright and prosperous future.
-Our outstanding academic programs, world-class faculty, and exceptional staff will continue to provide the critical support that you need to succeed.
+The College of Staten Island continues to offer you myriad ways to expand your intellectual, social, and cultural horizons, and opportunities to use these experiences and tools to secure a bright and prosperous future.
+Our award-winning academic programs, world-renowned faculty, and helpful and knowledgeable staff will continue to provide the critical support that you need to succeed.

-Even during the most challenging times, our students, faculty and staff always find a way to engage, come together, support one another and thrive.
-I encourage you explore The Gazetteer and our Website, to learn more about the programs and resources that are available to you at CSI and hope you take the opportunity to get involved, make friends, pursue you interests and follow your dreams.
+I encourage you explore The Gazetteer and our Website, www.csi.cuny.edu, to make the best of your CSI experience by learning more about the many programs and resources that are available to you at CSI.
+I hope you take the opportunity to get involved, make friends, pursue your interests, and follow your dreams.

-As a valued member of our CSI family, I wish you the greatest success.
+As a valued member of our CSI family, I wish you all the best.

 Dear CSI Students:

 Welcome to the College of Staten Island (CSI)!
-As a new member of the CSI community, you will discover the many things that make CSI an incredible place to begin your academic career.
-We know this is a challenging time and an unprecedented way to start your college journey, but rest assured that CSI is still offering you all the services and opportunities to ensure you have a memorable and successful experience.
+As a new member of the CSI community, you will discover the many things that make CSI and incredible place to begin your academic career.
+CSI offers you all the services and opportunities to ensure you have a memorable and successful experience.

 To help you on your journey, we provide you with this Student Handbook, THE GAZETTEER.
 Please review it and use it as a resource whenever questions arise.
-You have made an excellent decision in choosing CSI to pursue your education, and we challenge you to be an active participant in this experience both inside and outside of the “mostly virtual” classroom.
-Yes, you can still join or form a club, develop your leadership skills, attend the many events sponsored by the Campus Activity Board (CAB), run for Student Government, or even join our radio station, WSIA.
+You have made an excellent decision in choosing CSI to pursue your education, and we challenge you to be an active participant in this experience both inside and outside of the classroom.
+You can join or form a club, develop your leadership skills, attend many events sponsored by the Campus Activities Board (CAB), run for Student Government, try out for an athletic team, or even join our radio station, WSIA.
 The opportunities are endless.
 Whatever your passion, get involved!

 We look forward to your involvement and wish you much success in all you pursue.